Section E: 11 Plus Appeals - Miscellaneous

 “We go one better than that in Devon: my son has just taken the 11+ here which consisted of a 50 minute VR paper, a 50 minute Maths paper and finally 50 min English paper taken in one morning, 9.00-12.30pm!!
 He was quite tired afterwards!”

-Interesting to hear about what happens in Shropshire and Devon.
+Interesting to hear about Shropshire and Devon.
 Children are obviously made of sterner stuff over there!

 E5.
 If we go to appeal in Lincolnshire, will it just be the school we are ‘fighting’ or will it include our local authority?